vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 If we follow the Mahābhārata story, the seers, afraid of Arjuna’s ascetic powers, go to Mahādeva, who acknowledges Arjuna’s mortifications and gives his approval:

 The Great Lord said: ‘Swiftly return in joyous spirit and unwearied whence you have come.
-I do know the intention that is lodged in his minḍHe does not desire heaven, nor sovereignty, nor long life; this very day I shall accomplish what he desires.’
+I do know the intention that is lodged in his mind.
+He does not desire heaven, nor sovereignty, nor long life; this very day I shall accomplish what he desires.’
 49

 We tentatively propose that it is this important moment of Siva’s consent (and ´ his resolve to put him to the test first) that has been depicted in this panel.
 It is also conceivable that the figure of Siva here is a representation of Arjuna’s ´ thought.